honestbleeps/BabelExt/README.md

 - Click the + button at the bottom left, and choose "Add Extension"

-- Choose the Safari.safariextension folder from BabelExt
+- Choose the build/Safari.safariextension folder from BabelExt

 - You're good to go!
 If you just want to try out the BabelExt kitchen sink demo, navigate to [http://babelext.com/demo/](http://babelext.com/demo/)